ECE-493-Capstone/SDCT_Final/README.md

 # Limitations

-1. Ip in SDCT is hardcoded to our backend server.
+1. IP in SDCT is hardcoded to our backend server.
 This will need to be changed if you want to run your own server.